PraxTube/work-hours-generator/README.md

 note that `hours_threshold` should be in between `[0, 1]` (it can in theory be bigger).
 If the value is `>1` it can cause issues with the generation process.
 The rounding makes sure that all hours displayed in the xlsx file have a minute count of `n * 60 / round_hours_by`.
-Note that this can cause a deviation on your total hours, so always make sure to check the output and the xlsx file.
+Note that this can cause a deviation on your total hours, so always make sure to check the print output and the xlsx file.
 Also note, because of float inprecision, the rounding can be off by a minute.

 Generating hours from a certain date to another certain date (as opposed to generting hours for the whole year), can be achieved by setting